Falling in Love Before Divorce is Final: Should I Back Off or Can This Work Out?

 “Yes, I’m having reasonable doubts about whether we’re meant to be as a couple.”

-These are perfectly fair thoughts that men usually don’t express, to protect you.
+These are perfectly fair thoughts that men usually don’t express in order to protect you.
 Then again, just because we have a thought doesn’t mean that we don’t have equally contradictory thoughts.

 “I’m very attracted to you.”